little-world/rust-course/src/11-string-processing.md

 ## Pattern 8: URL Parser State Machine

 **Problem**: Parsing URLs with regex or simple string splits is fragile and error-prone.
 URLs have complex structure (scheme, authority, path, query, fragment) with context-dependent delimiters—":" after scheme vs in authority, "//" for authority vs "/" for path, "?" for query, "#" for fragment.
-Regex patterns become unreadable.
-String splitting mishandles edge cases (missing authority, relative URLs, empty components).
-RFC 3986 compliance requires precise parsing.
-Extracting components separately leads to multiple passes over the string.

 **Solution**: Use a state machine with explicit states (Scheme, AfterScheme, Authority, Path, Query, Fragment) that transitions based on delimiter characters.
 Parse in one pass, accumulating characters into buffers.
-Transition states on ":", "//", "/", "?", "#" based on current state.
-Handle optional components (authority, query, fragment) by making fields `Option<String>`.
-Invalid sequences transition to error state.
-Return structured `Url` type with named fields.

 **Why It Matters**: State machine parsing is faster (single pass), more maintainable (explicit transitions), and RFC-compliant (handles all edge cases).
 Adding support for new URL schemes or components means adding states/transitions, not rewriting regex.
-Error messages can report exact position and expected characters.
-Performance matters for web servers parsing thousands of URLs per second.
-Type-safe result prevents accessing missing components—`url.query` is `Option<String>`, forcing explicit handling.

 **Use Cases**: Web frameworks (route parsing, request URL decomposition), HTTP clients (validating and normalizing URLs), web scraping (extracting links, resolving relative URLs), URL shorteners (parsing and validating input), API gateways (routing based on URL structure), browser implementations (address bar parsing), link checkers (validating URL format), sitemap generators, OAuth redirect URI validation.